techtana/techtana.github.io/_posts/2025-08-30-manager-manifesto.md

 > Ensure our team has effective SOP and training plan available to reduce friction and allow quick impact by all team members.
 Foster the culture of curiosity and growth: dig deeper, think broader.

 What do you need from your manager?
-> Mentorship on leadership.
+> Mentorship on management and leadership.
 Autonomy and trust to solve challenges and move the team forward.
 Advocacy for our team at higher levels.

 From your team?
 > A safe, inclusive work environment for each of us to be trusting and fully engaged.